benjohnstone1/frontline-voicemail/README.md

 ## Update Frontline Domain

-Now that we have deployed the function we can update the FRONTLINE_DOMAIN, you can either choose to update the .env file and redeploy using `twilio:serverless:deploy` or you can update within the UI, below shows where to find the domain within the function editor and where to update assuming you've ran the command to make the function ui-editable.
+Now that we have deployed the function we can update the FRONTLINE_DOMAIN, you can either choose to update the .env file and redeploy using `twilio:serverless:deploy` or you can update within the UI.
+See blow to see where to find the domain within the function editor and where to update assuming you've ran the command to make the function ui-editable.

 ![alt Frontline Domain](https://github.com/benjohnstone1/frontline-voicemail/blob/main/public/Frontline%20Domain.png)

 ## Configure Twilio Number

-Configure Twilio Phone number
+Update your frontline number by changing the voice configuration to accept your Twilio function.

 ![alt Configure Number](https://github.com/benjohnstone1/frontline-voicemail/blob/main/public/Configure%20Number.png)